Trust AC

 The next step depends on whether this is planned care or a live fault.

-Existing systems are easier to review when the first message separates routine servicing from symptoms, errors, access, and parts risk.
+Existing systems are easier to look at when the first message separates routine servicing from symptoms, errors, access, and parts risk.

 01Routine servicing